 Of course, he also wasn’t going to get rewarded for using the potty forever (imagine a 16-year-old running out of the bathroom yelling, “I went mom!
 Where’s my Smartie?!”).
 Once he was trained, I stopped with the M&Ms… and my sunshiny little boy returned.

 By the time the next Halloween rolled around, it became pretty clear it was the chocolate that made him nasty.
 Then I noticed the same trend in my younger son.
-Something about their body chemistry just can’t handle an overload of chocolate – and never am I more aware of that than at Halloween.
+Something about their Healthy Body chemistry just can’t handle an overload of chocolate – and never am I more aware of that than at Halloween.

 It turns out I’m not alone.
 Many other mothers have reported to me that their children, too, turn into little monsters when they overindulge in chocolate, candy or excess sugar.
 And while there may not be a direct link between bad behaviour and excess sugar consumption, we do know that sugar is partly to blame for a host of other health problems.
 As many of our expert contributors here on Primacy Life have told me, there is really nothing good about eating processed, refined sugars.